Tokyo Tower: Construction

-Despite being taller than the Eiffel Tower, Tokyo Tower only weighs about 4,000 tons, 3,300 tons less than the Eiffel Tower.
-While other towers have since surpassed Tokyo Tower's height, it remained the tallest artificial structure in Japan until April 2010, when it was surpassed by the Tokyo Skytree.
+Though it is taller than the Eiffel Tower, Tokyo Tower weighs about 4,000 tons, 3,300 less than the Eiffel Tower as it is significantly thinner and simpler in construction.
 It was opened to the public on 23 December 1958 at a final cost of ¥2.8 billion ($8.4 million in 1958).
 Tokyo Tower was mortgaged for ¥10 billion in 2000.
+It was the tallest artificial structure in Japan until April 2012, when it was surpassed by the Tokyo Skytree.

-Planned as an antenna for telecommunications and brightly colored in accordance with the time's Aviation Law, the tower's two panoramic observatories are mostly frequented by tourists today; the tower constitutes a clear reference point in the center's chaotic skyline, forming a strong landmark, both night and day.
+Planned as an antenna for telecommunications and brightly colored in accordance with the time's Aviation Law, the tower's two panoramic observatories are mostly frequented by tourists today.
+The tower constitutes a clear reference point in the center's skyline, forming a strong landmark, both night and day.

-Maintenance

 Every five years, the tower is repainted in a process that takes about a year to complete.
 Tokyo Tower is next planned to be repainted in 2024.

 Functions

 Tokyo Tower's two main revenue sources are antenna leasing and tourism.
 It functions as a radio and television broadcasting antenna support structure and is a tourist destination that houses several different attractions.
-Over 150 million people have visited the tower in total since its opening in late 1958.
-Tower attendance had been steadily declining until it bottomed out at 2.3 million in 2000.
-Since then, attendance has been rising, and it has recently been attracting approximately three million visitors per year.
+The tower recorded its 190 millionth visitor in 2024.
+Visitor numbers had been steadily declining, bottoming out at 2.3 million in 2000 before rising since then.

 The first area tourists visit upon reaching the tower is FootTown, a four-story building stationed directly under the tower.
 There, visitors can eat, shop, and visit several museums and galleries.
 Elevators that depart from the first floor of FootTown can be used to reach the first of two observation decks, the two-story Main Observatory.
 For the price of another ticket, visitors can board another set of elevators from the second floor of the Main Observatory to reach the final observation deck—the Special Observatory.